StephenAnimates/tk-unreal/README.md

 ## Documentation

-This repository is a part of the ShotGrid Pipeline Toolkit/Unreal integration and contains the source code for SG TK Unreal engine.
+This repository is the Unreal integration into Autodesk's Flow Production Tracking (formerly ShotGrid) Pipeline Toolkit and contains the source code for SG TK (ShotGrid Tank) Unreal engine.

-The simplest way to add the ShotGrid Toolkit integration to Unreal is to start from the available standard Shotgrid Toolkit configurations:
+The simplest way to add the Flow Production Tracking Toolkit integration to Unreal is to start from the available standard Toolkit configurations:
-- Default2 SG TK configuration: https://github.com/ue4plugins/tk-config-unreal
+- Unreal default2 configuration, based on the Flow Production Tracking Toolkit tk-config-Default2 configuration: https://github.com/ue4plugins/tk-config-unreal
-- Basic SG TK configuration: https://github.com/ue4plugins/tk-config-unrealbasic
+- Unreal basic configuration, based on the Flow Production Tracking Toolkit tk-config-basic configuration: https://github.com/ue4plugins/tk-config-unrealbasic

-However, it is possible to manually add the integration to an existing SG TK configuration from the files provided by the [default2 based Unreal config](https://github.com/ue4plugins/tk-config-unreal) or the [basic based Unreal config](https://github.com/ue4plugins/tk-config-unrealbasic).
+However, it is possible to manually add the integration to an existing Flow Production Tracking configuration from the files provided by the [default2 based Unreal config](https://github.com/ue4plugins/tk-config-unreal) or the [basic based Unreal config](https://github.com/ue4plugins/tk-config-unrealbasic).

 ### Configuring the file system schema for a default2 base configuration
-If your SG TK configuration needs a file system schema, copy the following files and directories from `core/schema` of [this config](https://github.com/ue4plugins/tk-config-unreal) under the `core/schema` folder of your existing configuration.
+If your Flow Production Tracking configuration needs a file system schema, copy the following files and directories from `core/schema` of [this config](https://github.com/ue4plugins/tk-config-unreal) under the `core/schema` folder of your existing configuration.
 ```
 schema/
 └── project